Free Globularly Generated Double Categories II: The Canonical Double Projection: The canonical double projection

 \item The following square commutes:

 \end{enumerate}

 \end{lem}

 \begin{lem} Let $\mathcal{B}$ be a decorated bicategory.
 Let $C$ be a globularly generated double category such that $H^*C=\mathcal{B}$.
-In that case the functor $F_\infty^{\pi}$ is compatible with the equivalence relation $R_\infty$. \end{lem}
+In that case the functor $F_\infty^{\pi}$ is well defined with respect to the equivalence relation $R_\infty$. \end{lem}

 \begin{proof} Let $\mathcal{B}$ be a decorated bicategory.
 Let $C$ be a globularly generated double category such that $H^*C=\mathcal{B}$.
-We wish to prove that $F_\infty^{\pi}$ is compatible with the equivalence relation $R_\infty$.
-Compatibility of $F_\infty^{\pi}$ with respspect to relation 1 in the definition of $R_\infty$ follows from the functoriality of $F_\infty^{\pi}$ together with the fact that $F_\infty^{\pi}$ satisfies conditions 5 and 6 of Lemma \ref{leminductionpi1}.
+We wish to prove that $F_\infty^{\pi}$ is well defined with respect to the equivalence relation $R_\infty$.
+The fact that $F_\infty^{\pi}$ is well defined with respect to relation 1 in the definition of $R_\infty$ follows from the functoriality of $F_\infty^{\pi}$ together with the fact that $F_\infty^{\pi}$ satisfies conditions 5 and 6 of Lemma \ref{leminductionpi1}.